-STATE OF CALIFORNIA)

-COUNTY OF SANTA CRUZ) SS

-I. SUSAN A. MAURIELLO, County Administrative

-Officer and ex-officio Clerk of the Board of Supervisors of the County of Santa Cruz, State of

-California do hereby certify that the foregoing is

-a true and correct copy of the resolution passed

-and adopted by and entered in the minutes of the

-said board, la witness whereof I have hereunto
+I. SUSAN A. MAURIELLO, County Administrative Officer and ex-officio Clerk of the Board of Supervisors of the County of Santa Cruz, State of California do hereby certify that the foregoing is a true and correct copy of the resolution passed and adopted by and entered in the minutes of the said board, In witness whereof I have hereunto set my Board on

-set my hand and affixed the seal of the said

-Board on 1 hun 1/ 20 10

-SUSAN AMAURIELLO, County

-Administrative () lice AA

-By Ulin Deruty